Ready to embark on a fall foliage Vermont road trip you won’t soon forget?

 Weston, VT: Visit the Vermont Country Store

-Weston is another one of those picturesque New England villages, complete with a little town green, several unique stores, and the famous Weston Playhouse.
+Weston is another picturesque New England village, complete with a little town green, several unique stores, and the famous Weston Playhouse.
 Shopping in Weston is like taking a step back in time, so that’s what’s on the agenda.

 Located across from the village green on Main Street, the Vermont Country Store is a step back in time you won’t want to miss.
 The aisles are stocked to the rafters with penny candy, maple syrup, apothecary items, household goods, and lots of local goodies.